-Another 'Bachelor' couple split but its ok
+Another 'Bachelor' couple split but it's ok

 - They are just the latest from the show to split

-(CNN)You may be asking yourself why you continue to invest in "The Bachelor" since the the show's love connections rarely last.
+(CNN)You may be asking yourself why you continue to invest in "The Bachelor" since the show's love connections rarely last.

 Ben Higgins and Lauren Bushnell are the latest "Bachelor" couple to split.